 COVID-19 – From 13 April 2022 we are in COVID category “orange”.
 Please continue to fill in the attendance register in the clubhouse.This is required for TECT reporting on useage.

 Our club flying site is at TECT All Terrain Park on Pyes Pa Road between Tauranga and Rotorua, approximately 20 minutes from Barkes Corner.
 The site is available for flying seven days a week between dawn and dusk and has a model aircraft flight ceiling of 1,000 feet AGL.

-We cater for most types of model including gas and electric powered planes, gliders, jets and helicopters (free-flighters may find the surrounding bush and forest too daunting!)
+We cater for most types of model including gas and electric powered planes, gliders, electric ducted fan jets and helicopters (free-flighters may find the surrounding bush and forest too daunting!).
+As our site is in the middle of a forest area, we do not allow the use of gas turbine jets.
 With a North-South runway of 230 metres and an East-West runway of 150 metres there is plenty of room to land the most demanding models.